4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

     spawn_session(inst='instance1',login_action=False,credentials={})

 * A 'cookie persist' method, primarily used by the Driver method, to repeatedly test and wait until expected authentication cookies have been saved to the Driver's 'Cookies' file.
-Details on this can be found below.
+Details on this method can be found below.

     driver_cookie_persist(inst='instance1')